By placing an order on our website app.nobs.link you agree to be bound by the following terms and conditions

 Costs means the cost to you of us providing a Service or engaging a Supplier for the provision of a Service, including fees charged to us.

-Early Termination Fee means a fee of 50% of the balance of the fee for the Services which at the date of early termination are incomplete which may be charged by No BS Agency at its sole discretion upon the early termination of this Agreement by you and is, a genuine pre-estimate of No BS Agency’s loss suffered as a result of such early termination.
+Early Termination Fee means a fee of 50% of the balance of the fee for the Services which at the date of early termination are incomplete which may be charged by NO-BS Marketplace at its sole discretion upon the early termination of this Agreement by you and is, a genuine pre-estimate of NO-BS Marketplaces’s loss suffered as a result of such early termination.